akka/alpakka-kafka/docs/src/main/paradox/errorhandling.md

 ## Failing consumer

 When a consumer fails to read from Kafka due to connection problems, it throws a @javadoc[WakeupException](org.apache.kafka.common.errors.WakeupException) which is handled internally with retries.
 Refer to consumer configuration [settings](consumer.html#settings) for details on `wakeup-timeout` and `max-wakeups` if you're interested in tweaking the retry handling parameters.
-When the last retry fails, source stage will be failed with an exception.
+When the currently configured number of `max-wakeups` is reached, the source stage will fail with an exception and stop.

 ## Failing producer